 4. Impatient Trailblazer

-Waiting feels like punishment.
+Waiting can feel like punishment.
 You want results now, answers yesterday, progress immediately.
-Slow-moving bureaucracy, endless deliberation, cautious “let’s wait and see” approaches - they all make you want to flip a table.
+Slow-moving bureaucracy, endless deliberation, and cautious “let’s wait and see” approaches can make you feel trapped.

 5. Fearless Explorer

-Risk doesn’t scare you - stagnation does.
-You’re the first to try the new thing, explore the unknown path, say yes to the adventure.
-Calculated caution feels like cowardice to you.
+Risk does not scare you as much as stagnation does.
+You are often the first to try the new thing, explore the unknown path, say yes to the adventure, or tell the truth that changes the mood in the room.

 This bravery is inspiring, but sometimes you leap before looking.